USMehala/TNSDC/README.md

 ## Contact

-For any questions or feedback, feel free to contact us at [sameeramansoor03@email.com](mailto:sameeramansoor03@email.com).   #CHANGE THIS
+For any questions or feedback, feel free to contact us at [usmehala17@gmail.com](mailto:usmehala17@gmail.com).

 Happy generative learning!